nawkboy/nawkboy.github.io/reference_by_chapter/ScrumMasterSelection.md

 ---
-title: Scrum Master Selection: Useful References
+title: "Scrum Master Selection: Useful References"
 ---

 # Scrum Master Selection: Useful References

-I do not currently have any external links to share regarding the content of this chapter.
+I do not currently have additional references for this chapter.